HackerThemes/theme-kit/readme.md

+# OSU Cosine Fork of theme kit

+This fork is designed to run inside a docker container and will monitor every subdirectory in themes/ for scss changes and compile them

 # Bootstrap Theme Kit: Make your own Bootstrap Themes

 This is simple starter project to help you get started quickly when making a custom Bootstrap theme.